lifepointchurch/lifepoint.github.io/upward.md

-# VOLLEYBALL SPRING LEAGUE 2023
+# VOLLEYBALL SPRING LEAGUE 2024
-	Registration is closed.
-Volleyball season is underway.
+	Registration will open in Dec/Jan.

 **Volleyball Location:**<br>
 Oakdale Junior High School<br>
 400 S Maag Ave<br>
 Oakdale, CA 95361

-This is a Saturday only league that focuses on fundamentals.
+This is a clinic/game style league that focuses on fundamentals.

-**There is a short practice/warm-up before each game.
-There are no other practices during the week.**

-**LEAGUE BEGINS SATURDAY, MARCH 18, 2023**

-League Dates (times can be found of your Team Page):

-- 3/18/2023
-- 3/25/2023
-- 4/1/2023
-- 4/22/2023
-- 4/29/2023
-- 5/6/2023
-- 5/13/2023
-- 5/20/2023

 ### About